 We work with local farmers and seed suppliers, and only purchase seeds with organic certification.

-For small seeds, you'll receive 20-40 seeds per packet.
-Typically you'll plant 2-3 seeds per pod or hole.
+For smaller seeds, you'll receive 20-60 seeds per packet.

-For larger seeds, you'll receive 10-20 seeds per packet.
-Typically you'll plant 1-2 seeds per pod or hole.
+For larger seeds, you'll receive 10-30 seeds per packet.

-We provide everything you'll need to grow 16 healthy seedlings - but these seedlings need to find homes in pots, grow bags or garden beds to reach full maturity.
+We provide everything you'll need to grow 8 varieties of fruits, vegetables and herbs - but these seedlings need to find homes in pots, grow bags or garden beds to reach full maturity.

-There's a 3 gallon (7 litre) grow bag in each organic grow box which can house 1-3 of these seedlings.
+There's a 5 gallon (18 litre) grow bag in each organic grow box which you'll collect over time - and which can house some of your plants.

 If you already have pots at home, or suitable garden beds, then you'll be able to plant out your seedlings without needing any further equipment.